What is home insurance with flood cover?

 - Damage to fencing and gates, landscaping, plants, outdoor areas and driveways (this can vary depending on the policy)

-- Damage due to stormwater runoff, depending on how the insurer distinguishes between storm and flood-related damage
+- Damage due to stormwater runoff, depending on how the insurer distinguishes between storm and flood-related damage (this may instead be covered under storm insurance)

 - Losses due to mould, mildew or gradual water damage